PrivSec-dev/privsec.dev/content/posts/knowledge/FLOSS Security.md

 I picked Intel ME+AMT to serve as an extreme example: it shows both the power and limitations of the analysis approaches covered.
 ME isn't made of simple executables you can just run in an OS because it sits far below the OS, in what's sometimes called "Ring -3".[^10] Analysis is limited to external monitoring (e.g. by monitoring network activity) and reverse-engineering unpacked partially-obfuscated firmware updates, with help from official documentation.
 This is slower and harder than analyzing a typical executable or library.

-Answers are a bit complex and...more boring than what sensationalized headlines would say.
-Reverse engineers such as Igor Skochinsky and Nicola Corna (the developers of [me-tools](https://github.com/skochinsky/me-tools) and [me_cleaner](https://github.com/corna/me_cleaner), respectively) have [analyzed ME](https://fahrplan.events.ccc.de/congress/2017/Fahrplan/system/event_attachments/attachments/000/003/391/original/Intel_ME_myths_and_reality.pdf), while researchers such as Vassilios Ververis have [thoroughly analyzed AMT](https://kth.diva-portal.org/smash/get/diva2:508256/FULLTEXT01) in 2010.
-Interestingly, the former pair argues that auditing binary code is preferable to potentially misleading source code: binary analysis allows auditors to "cut the crap" and inspect what software is truly made of.
-However, this was balanced by a form of binary obfuscation that the pair encountered; I'll describe it in a moment.
+Answers are a bit complex and…more boring than what sensationalized headlines would say.
+[Igor Skochinsky](https://twitter.com/igorskochinsky) (the developer of [me-tools](https://github.com/skochinsky/me-tools)) and [Nicola Corna](https://github.com/corna) (the developer of [me_cleaner](https://github.com/corna/me_cleaner)) presented their analysis of ME in [Intel Me: Myths and Reality](https://fahrplan.events.ccc.de/congress/2017/Fahrplan/system/event_attachments/attachments/000/003/391/original/Intel_ME_myths_and_reality.pdf); Vassilios Ververis thoroughly analyzed AMT in [Security Evaluation of Intel's Active Management Technology](https://kth.diva-portal.org/smash/get/diva2:508256/FULLTEXT01).
+Interestingly, the former pair argues that auditing binary code is preferable to potentially misleading source code: binary analysis allows auditors to “cut the crap” and inspect what software is truly made of.
+However, this was balanced by a form of binary obfuscation that the pair encountered; I’ll describe it in a moment.

 Simply monitoring network activity and systematically testing all claims made by the documentation allowed Ververis to uncover a host of security issues in Intel AMT.
 However, no undocumented features have (to my knowledge) been uncovered.
 The problematic findings revolved around flawed/insecure implementations of documented functionality.
 In other words: there's been no evidence of AMT being "a backdoor", but its security flaws could have had a similar impact.
 Fortunately, AMT can be disabled.
 What about ME?

 This is where some binary analysis comes in.
-Neither Skochinsky's [ME Secrets](https://recon.cx/2014/slides/Recon%202014%20Skochinsky.pdf) presentation nor the [previously-linked one](https://fahrplan.events.ccc.de/congress/2017/Fahrplan/system/event_attachments/attachments/000/003/391/original/Intel_ME_myths_and_reality.pdf) he gave with Corna seem to enumerate any contradictions with [official documentation](https://link.springer.com/book/10.1007/978-1-4302-6572-6).
+Neither Skochinsky's [ME Secrets](https://recon.cx/2014/slides/Recon%202014%20Skochinsky.pdf) presentation nor <cite>Intel Me: Myths and Reality</cite> seem to enumerate any contradictions with [official Intel documentation](https://link.springer.com/book/10.1007/978-1-4302-6572-6).

 Unfortunately, some components are poorly understood due to being obfuscated using [Huffman compression with unknown dictionaries](http://io.netgarage.org/me/).
 Understanding the inner workings of the obfuscated components blurs the line between software reverse-engineering and figuring out how the chips are actually made, the latter of which is nigh-impossible if you don't have access to a chip lab full of cash.
 However, black-box analysis does tell us about the capabilities of these components: see page 21 of "ME Secrets".
 Thanks to zdctg for clarifying this.